 100% Commercial Loans

 100% LTV commercial real estate financing is possible for successful small businesses.

-Commercial real estate loans with no down payment are available for purchase, refinance or construction of a building for your business with nothing down and you can possibly finance all closing costs and even some other business debt and working capital using an SBA loan, but like all commercial lending programs there are caveats…
+Commercial real estate loans with no down payment are available for purchase, refinance or construction of a building for your business with nothing down and you can possibly finance all closing costs and even some other business debt and working capital using an SBA loan, but like all commercial lending programs there are caveats.

-Major conditions for eligibility:
+Major conditions for 100% financing eligibility:

-- Established businesses only
+- Established businesses only.

-- Business must have solid, consistent cash flow showing enough income to qualify
+- Business must have solid, consistent cash flow showing enough income to qualify.

-Ideal candidates would be businesses with current lease payments close to what their new proposed mortgage payment would be, but many borrowers can certainly qualify for larger loans with significantly more expensive payments as long as their business is profitable enough and the debt service coverage ratio is where it needs to be.
+Ideal candidates for 100% commercial real estate financing would be businesses with current lease payments close to what their new proposed mortgage payment would be, but this is definitely not a requirement as many borrowers can certainly qualify for larger loans with significantly more expensive payments as long as their business is profitable enough and the lender can get comfortable with the request.

 Tenants Can Help Pay the Loan

-Keep in mind that SBA requires a business “owner occupy” at least 51% of a building* and that the cash flow of the business be strong enough to qualify for the loan, but the other 49% of the building can be rented out.
+Keep in mind that SBA requires a business “owner occupy” at least 51% of a building* and that the cash flow of the business be strong enough to qualify for 100% financing, but the other 49% of the building can be rented out.
 So…it is possible that you could purchase a building that currently has one or more tenants or you could take on tenants and significantly reduce the amount of your monthly expenses.

-100% LTV Commercial Real Estate Financing
+100% Commercial Real Estate Financing

 100 percent commercial loans are not a new thing for SBA lenders.
 For many years, lenders have recognized that the down payment has been one of the biggest impediments to buying small business real estate, and many SBA and some conventional lenders have made no down payment loans available to certain types of businesses (typically dentists, doctors and veterinarians).

-Generic Buildings Preferred
+Generic Buildings Preferred But Not Required

 100% Financing “Plus”